eriksank/bashOfGaps/README.md

 ## Testing

-For the time being, you may run `test.sh` which will run all the existing unit tests.
+For the time being, you may run `./test.sh` which will run all the existing unit tests.

 ## ArrayList and hashTable